The Ultimate Guide to Men’s Skincare

 This happens when hair curls back into the skin after shaving too closely.
 Solution:

-- Dark Circles and Puffy Eyes.
+1. Dark Circles and Puffy Eyes.
 Often, these common under-eye problems will come as a result of a lack of sleep, dehydration, or simple inheritance.
 Solution: Apply a cooling eye gel with caffeine.
 Sleep should range between 7-9 hours, along with good hydration.
-Decrease the usage of screens close to bedtime.

 Put effective skincare on the very platform!
 The morning will consist of: a cleanser, serum (optional), moisturizer, and sunscreen.
 Nighttime regimens: cleanse; exfoliant (two to three evenings per week); serum (optional); eye cream (optional); and moisturizer.